anton-smirnov-robert/weaver/content/mecanization of scientific research.md

 - note
 ---

-We gives 5 characteristics:
+We gives 5 characteristics of an artefact:

-- has a extrinsic telos
+C1: has an extrinsic telos.
+Let's clarify this point.
+We distinguish the relations of material entities in three categories depending on their relation to teleology.
+Physical systems do not have a telos.
+Artefacts have an extrinsic telos, one given by the designer of the artefact.
+Biological organisms have an instrinsic telos: the one of

+We distinguish three categories of teleology, follwoign
-- its components are inert by principle and follow a geodesic (maximization/minimization principle)
+C2: its components are inert and follow a law of minimization principle
-- its components are generic (and replacable)
+C3: its components are generic (they are invariant by replacement)
-- what it produces can be described by the individual contribution of its components
-- has no generativity (no self-determination).
+4) it aims at a partition of labor (be it infinite or not).
+This does not mean that parts cannot commmunicate throught  communication with
+6) is not capable of generativity (no self-determination, it cannot act on what it does)